jmcouillard/Stage/readme.md

 Stage
 ==============

 Bringing up the speed and efficacity of AS3 to the power and flexibilty of Processing 2.0.
-Inspired by the *Stage* and *DisplayObject* relationship, *Stage* make it easier to create concrete application, using stunning effect and/or shaders, at a high framerate (it uses OpenGL out of the box).
+Inspired by the *Stage* and *DisplayObject* relationship of Flash, *Stage* make it easier to create concrete application, using stunning effect and/or shaders, at a high framerate (it uses OpenGL out of the box).

 ## Overview